 Let’s be real – a weekend isn’t enough to do and eat it all in Memphis.
-This is a food-focused city with a rich history that demands thoughtful exploration of its deep musical roots and historical civil rights past.
+This is one of the best American food cities with a rich history that demands thoughtful exploration of its deep musical roots and historical civil rights past.

-During our Memphis weekend, we made a brief, obligatory stop on infamous Beale Street, a neon-laden, honkytonk street lined with blues bars and restaurants.
+During our long Memphis weekend, we made a brief, obligatory stop on infamous Beale Street, a neon-laden, honky tonk street lined with blues bars and restaurants.

 Though popular with tourists, Beale Street offers entertainment without verity – kind of like South Street in Philly, Bourbon Street in New Orleans and Sixth Street in Austin.
 After checking it out briefly, we opted to explore beyond Beale’s neon kitsch.

-We spent our free time exploring the city’s historical sites during the day and imbibing at top Memphis restaurants and bars at night.
+We spent our free time exploring the city’s historic sites during the day and imbibing at many of the top Memphis restaurants and bars at night.
 As food travelers, we wouldn’t have done it any other way.

 Often overshadowed by Nashville, Tennessee’s capital city just 200 miles to the east, Memphis is an important culinary destination in its own right.